Luisa Gonzaga de León

-Luisa Gonzaga de León (June 21, 1805 – 1843) was a Filipina author and translator.
+Luisa Gonzaga de León (June 21, 1805 – 1843) was a Filipina writer and translator.
 She is best known for writing and publishing the Ejercicio Cotidiano, a book of Catholic prayers translated from Spanish and Tagalog sources into the Kapampangan language, the native tongue of the people of the Pampanga province of central Luzon.
 These pioneering efforts to bring Catholic prayers and mass closer to the people by presenting them in their native language preceded the Second Vatican Council's move in this direction by over 100 years.

 With the 1844 posthumous publication of Ejercicio Cotidiano, de León became the first published native Filipina author as well as the first Kapangpangan to publish.
 She was also the first to translate the missal into a vernacular language of the Philippines.

+In March 2026, Philippine Daily Inquirer enlisted her as one of "the Filipina 'firsts' [who] rarely appear in textbooks, but their contributions helped change the course of history and widened opportunities for women" alongside Ignacia del Espíritu Santo, Martha de San Bernardo, Librada Avelino, Asunción Ventura, Pura Villanueva Kalaw, Consuelo Padilla Osorio and Honorata de la Rama.

 Early life and education

 Luisa Gonzaga de León was born in the Cabangbangan barrio of Bacolor, Pampanga on June 21, 1805, the feast day of San Luis Gonzaga.
 Her parents were Jose Leonardo de León and Casimira Custodia.
 Both were originally from Manila and members of prominent families.
 Her paternal grandfather, Francisco Tico, was a Chinese entrepreneur while her maternal relatives and her paternal grandmother were native Filipinos.

 The governor-general appointed her father to be notary for the Pampanga province.
 After King Carlos IV approved his nomination to this station on July 5, 1803, the couple moved to Bacolor.

 Her parents had one son, Jose Aniceto, before she was born.
 It is supposed that de León studied at a religious school in Manila where she learned Spanish along with reading, writing, mathematics, and religion. de León's uncle and godfather, Dr. Pedro León de Arzega, was "the first Filipino layman to graduate with a doctorate in any field."